Researchers take next steps to understand COVID-19’s impact on people infected during pregnancy

 Vaginal dryness and pain during intercourse can be common symptoms among menopausal women.
 However, postmenopausal women undergoing anti-estrogen therapy for estrogen-sensitive cancers, or those who have had pelvic radiation, may be at greater risk of developing these and other symptoms associated with GSM.

-“In the general population, patients can usually treat their symptoms with topical estrogen,” says Andrew Hundley, MD, director of Ohio State’s Division of Female Pelvic Medicine and Reconstructive Surgery.
+“In the general population, patients can usually treat their symptoms with topical estrogen,” says Andrew Hundley, MD, director of Ohio State’s Division of Urogynecology and Reconstructive Pelvic Surgery.
 “But some gynecologic cancer survivors, particularly those who had estrogen-receptor-positive breast cancers, are often cautioned against using creams or tablets containing estrogen.
 This leaves them with limited treatment options, which can put stress on intimate relationships and negatively impact quality of life.”

 The first clinical trials to test fractional CO2 laser therapy as a treatment for GSM were conducted in women from the general population.
 Because those preliminary results were encouraging, specialists at Ohio State decided to study the feasibility and efficacy of this treatment on women with a history of breast cancer.